QuantConnect/Documentation/03-Algorithm-Reference/05-consolidating-data.rst

 Data Shapes and Sizes
 =====================

-Consolidated output data is in the same format as the input. :ref:`Small TradeBars <algorithm-reference-handling-data-tradebars>` are aggregated into large TradeBars, and small :ref:`QuoteBars <algorithm-reference-handling-data-quotebars>` are aggregated into large QuoteBars.
+Consolidated output data is in the same format as the input.
+Small :ref:`TradeBars <algorithm-reference-handling-data-tradebars>` are aggregated into large TradeBars, and small :ref:`QuoteBars <algorithm-reference-handling-data-quotebars>` are aggregated into large QuoteBars.

 .. figure:: http://cdn.quantconnect.com/docs/i/consolidators-small-to-large.png